JonLim20/CIVIC/README.md

 **STEP 1: Generate and Download New Yearly Composite**
 1. Create a Google Earth Engine account and paste the following script into the analysis window https://github.com/JonLim20/CIVIC/blob/4ffc068e22a20070730105e65aa133259a7afd39/LANDSAT8%20Google%20Earth%20Engine
+2. Download the imagery and bring into ArcGIS Pro, and then create binary planforms using Step 2 below

 **STEP 2: Binary Thresholding Workflow**